spragad/Sentiment_analysis/README.md

  3. Analysing the Sentiments:

-       Finding the sentiment scores using TextBlob. using the sentiment scores the sentimens are are classified as Strongly Positive, Positive, Week Positive, Neutral, Week              Negative, Negative, Strong Negative.
+       Finding the sentiment scores using TextBlob. using the sentiment scores the sentiments are are classified as Strongly-Positive, Positive, Week-Positive, Neutral, Week             -Negative, Negative, Strong-Negative.

  4. Results: